paullamar3/docker-knowthen-elm/ReadMe.md

 This is a normal *Docker* container but I've added a utility shell script to assist with starting it up.
+In the [repository](https://github.com/paullamar3/docker-knowthen-elm) there is a folder called `utils` containing the shell scripts `Dstart`, `Dxtemp` and `startelm`.
+You want to copy these scripts so that they live somewhere in your path.
+I've set up a directory `~/.my_bins` in which I place little scripts like this.
+I then added this directory to the end of my `$PATH` variable.

+### Dxtemp and Dstart: The plumbing

+> NOTE: You can skip this section and go straight to the section on using
+> the `startelm` script if you like.
+The *startelm* script uses *Dstart* and
+> *Dxtemp* but you don't need to understand the "plumbing" to use the
+> *startelm* command.

+*Dxtemp* is a short script which turns off the X authentication temporarily.
+(You can specify the interval by passing in a value that represents the number of seconds you want the authentication turned off.
+The default value is 60 seconds.)

-In the [repository](https://github.com/paullamar3/docker-knowthen-elm) there is a folder called `utils` containing the shell script `Dstart`. *Dstart* wraps some of the plumbing involved in starting a container that is to be used for developing code.
+*Dstart* wraps some of the plumbing involved in starting a container that is to be used for developing code.
 It offers the following features:

 * Sets the *Git* global `user.name` and `user.email` in the container to match the host's settings.